Catholic Church in Macau: Connection to society

+Chinese Catholics in Macau often adopt a Portuguese given name (and sometimes a Portuguese family name as well) after Baptism.

 Catholic Schooling

 There are currently 25 high schools, 2 missionary school, 1 university and 1 conservatory run by the Catholic Church in Macau.
 Most of them are originally established by Catholic church and run until now.
 The earliest school established is a missionary school in 1594 The St. Paul college.
 In 1728 the St.Joseph college was established by the Jesuits an attempt to increase the number of missionary.
 During the stay in the missionary school the trainees has to learn much more only than gospel.
 Therefore, the St.Paul college and the St Joseph has cultivated the first bunches of bilingual speakers.
 Added to that the compile of dictionary and the creation of a brand new Chinese-English learning method had laid the foundation of running schools.
 In modern times Catholic schools are facing different challenges as Catholic church tries implement the rather conservative old fashioned Catholic principle into education against the new generation and the gradually raising open minded society.
 Added on that Catholic education in Macau is operating in a city that catholic is no longer the mainstream religion and it has highly commercialized.